aws-samples/aws-sdk-js-notes-app/README.md

 In this app, you are going to build a simple note taking application using [modular AWS SDK for JavaScript][modular-aws-sdk-js-blog-post]

+The note taking application is the modified version from the original Open Source MIT licensed project shared in the tutorials on [serverless-stack](http://serverless-stack.com).

 ## Table of Contents

 - [Prerequisites](#prerequisites)